SediDeVone/industries-product-specific-fields/README.md

 ```
 python getEditableFields.py --org org-qa
 ```
-- Using a production alias and login domain:
+- Using a production alias and login domain and custom output path:
 ```
-python getEditableFields.py --org org-prod --domain login
+python getEditableFields.py --org org-prod --domain login --mode action --out reports/fields.md
 ```

 This will:
 1. Connect to your Salesforce organization via the Salesforce CLI token
 2. Retrieve records for QuoteLineItem, OrderItem, and Asset
 3. Analyze which fields are populated for each product
-4. Output the results to the console
+4. Output the results to a Markdown (.md) file

 You can modify the script to:
 - Analyze different objects (change object names and product id field in get_editable_field_per_product calls)